 Have you ever experienced a day where the morning was a total write-off, but your afternoon was a hub of productivity or vice versa?
 Different people experience surges of productive energy at different times.
 For some — those crazy morning people — it’s the hours between 8 and 11 that get the juices flowing.
 For others, it’s later in the day.

 Flexibility doesn’t just mean working from home.
 It also encompasses when you work.
-And according to survey respondents, 61 percent of employees said they’d get more work done if they had more flexible hours.
-That means coming into the office early or late, taking a long lunch now and then, or even ditching the traditional eight-hour day in favor of four 10-hour days.
+And according to survey respondents, 61 per cent of employees said they’d get more work done if they had more flexible hours.
+That means coming into the office early or late, taking a long lunch now and then, or even ditching the traditional eight-hour day in favour of four 10-hour days.

 Giving people the flexibility to work when they’re most productive could be revolutionary — for your team and your company’s success.

 And as for those chatty co-workers, why not give your employees a break from the noise?
-Invest in some noise-canceling headphones with audio cables.
+Invest in some noise-cancelling headphones with audio cables.

 There are all kinds of reasons why someone might be unproductive—not enough sleep, not enough breaks, too much stress, or even more personal issues like low self-esteem or poor quality of life outside of work.
 As a manager, you can only do so much—your sphere of influence is only so big.